mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 {: style="text-align: justify;"}

-## All okay, But why K8S?
+# Why K8S?
 What makes it unique?

 It minimizes the amount of time taken to build, measure, learn cycles.